 I have lived.
 And for that I bear no regrets.

-Or perhaps life isn’t meant to contain these kinds of absolutes.
+Or perhaps life isn’t meant to contain these absolutes.
 Perhaps one must sit in the valley to see the beauty of the mountaintop, to appreciate his ascent, to live a meaningful life.
 And perhaps the key is to not live in the valley, but, rather, to be aware of why you are there and prepare for the journey ahead.